Older couple looking at bill

 Use electricity during off-peak times

-For a time of use tariff to have a serious impact on your household energy bills, you’ll need to change your energy habits.
-At least half, if not more, of your energy usage will need to occur during off-peak or shoulder periods to see a reduction in electricity costs.
+For a time of use tariff to have an impact on your household’s energy bills, you might need to also change some of your energy habits.
+A large amount of your energy usage will need to occur during off peak or shoulder periods to see a reduction in electricity costs.

 Store your own power for peak times

-This could involve using solar panels or a battery, to generate and store your own energy for use at home as needed.
-With this option, you could save your solar power for peak times and only use power from the grid during cheaper, off-peak periods.
+With the use of solar panels and/or a battery, you can generate and store your own energy for use at home as needed.
+With this option, you could save your solar power for use at peak times and only use power from the grid during off-peak periods.

 Invest in a power consumption meter